Minimizing transients via the Kreiss system norm: Organization of the applications

-In this section and the following, we consider applications illustrating the use of the Kreiss system norm for both analysis and feedback control design.
-The techniques are general and applicable to a large variety of nonlinear controlled systems.
-We recall that in all tests the results are certified aposteriori, as Kreiss norm optimization is based on a heuristic.
+In the following, we present applications illustrating the use of the Kreiss system norm for both analysis and feedback control design.
+The methods are general and can be applied to a wide range of nonlinear controlled systems.
+It should be emphasized that in all tests the results are certified a posteriori, since Kreiss norm optimization itself relies on a heuristic.
 The material is organized as follows: